Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Keywords: coin, principate

-15 BCE from mint of Lyons.
-Tiberius and Drusus hand Augustus symbols of victory (laurel branches) after successful Alpine campaign of 16/15 BCE; toga-clad Augustus sits on sella curulis.
-The legend is IMP[erator] X. Compare the strictly Roman symbolism here with the Olympian symbolism of the "Sword of Tiberius" (see Index VI)
+Tiberius and Drusus hand Augustus symbols of victory (laurel branches) after their successful Alpine campaign of 16/15 BCE; toga-clad Augustus sits on sella curulis.
+The legend is IMP[erator] X.

 Keywords: imperial politics, imperial symbolism, coin